TENLIMITLESS/TEN-news/README.md

-# News Monkey
+# TEN News

-News Monkey is a React app that utilizes the [News API](https://gnews.io/) to fetch and display top headlines from various news categories.
+TEN News is a React app that utilizes the [GNews API](https://gnews.io/) to fetch and display top headlines from various news categories.

 ## Getting Started